Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 ### Immediates
 All zero-sized objects could be encoded in the Object value if they had unique hash values (as otherwise two instances would be identically equal), so need not reside on the heap.
 About 6% of the classes in a current Pharo image have zero-sized instances, but most have no discernible unique hash values.
 They also mostly have very few instances, so aren't likely to be usefully optimized.
 The currently identified ones that do  are `nil`, `true`, `false`, Integers, Floats, Characters, and Symbols.

 Immediates are interpreted similarly to a header word for heap objects.
 That is, they contain a class index and a hash code.
-The class index is 16 bits and the hash code is 32-51 bits.
+The class index is 16 bits and the hash code is 32-50 bits.
 The encodings for UndefinedObject, True, and False are extremely wasteful of space (because there is only one instance of each, so the hash code is irrelevant), but the efficiency of dispatch and code generation depend on them being immediate values and having separate classes.

 #### Tag values
 1. Object - this is reserved for the master superclass.
 This is also the value returned by `immediate_class` for all heap and thread-local objects.
 This is an address of an in-memory object, so sign-extending the address is all that is required (at most).
 This gives us 48-bit addresses, which is the maximum for current architectures.
 (This could be extended by 3 more bits, if required.)
 2. SmallInteger - this is reserved for the bit patterns that encode small integers.
 This isn't encoded in the tag.
-For integers the low 51 bits of the"hash code" make up the value, so this provides 51-bit integers (-1,125,899,906,842,624 to 1,125,899,906,842,623).
+For integers the low 50 bits of the"hash code" make up the value, so this provides 50-bit integers (-1,125,899,906,842,624 to 1,125,899,906,842,623).
 The negative integers are first, followed by the positive integers.
 This allows numerous optimizations of SmallInteger operations (see [[Optimizations]]).
-3. Float - this is reserved  for the bit patterns that encode double-precision IEEE floating point.
-This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF or the value -inf).
+3. UndefinedObject: This encodes the singleton value `nil`.
 4. False: The False and True classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
 This encodes the singleton value `false`.
 5. True: This encodes the singleton value `true`
-6. UndefinedObject: This encodes the singleton value `nil`.
+6. Float - this is reserved  for the bit patterns that encode double-precision IEEE floating point.
+This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF or the value -inf).
 7. Symbol: See [Symbols](Symbols.md) for detailed information on the format.
 8. Character: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.